cschimezie-dot/data-science-finance.github.io/_posts/2026-07-06-catch-the-bad-apples-commercial-loan-vintage-analysis.md

 # Final Business Summary <a name="final-summary"></a>

 This project built a Random Forest Regression model to predict commercial loan `Net_Loss_Pct`.
-The strongest signals were credit utilization spikes, original internal risk rating, revenue drops, and months on book.
+The strongest signals were credit utilization spikes, original internal risk ratings, revenue drops, and months on the books.

 In business terms, the model helps identify the bad apples in a commercial loan portfolio earlier.
 A lender could use this type of workflow to review risky vintages, investigate borrower stress signals, and improve portfolio monitoring before losses become larger.